sofiamoniz/VI/website/README.md

 -**The pdf report can be found in the folder "report"**

 -**The final presentation can be found in the folder "presentation"**

+-**The platform's video can be found on slide of the presentation**